PowerDNS/pdns/docs/backends/remote.rst

 ~~~~~~~~

 Lists all records for the zonename.
 If you are running DNSSEC, you
-should take care of setting auth to appropriate value, otherwise things
+should take care of setting auth to appropriate value; otherwise, things
 can go wrong.

 -  Mandatory: no (gives AXFR support)